raineorshine/npm-check-updates/README.md

 Specify the registry to use when looking up package version numbers.

-When `--packageManager staticRegistry` is set, `--registry` must specify a path to a JSON registry file.
+When `--packageManager staticRegistry` is set, `--registry` must specify a file path or url to a simple JSON registry.

 ## target